Don’t start to learn Turkish before you know these hints

 Turkish is a difficult to learn

-Turkish is spoken in a remarkably wide area, also it ranks among the top languages in terms of the numbers of its speakers.
+Turkish is spoken in a remarkably wide area.
+It also ranks among the top languages in terms of the numbers of its speakers.
 Thus, learning Turkish is something very functional for you.
 As you get to discover the unique, magical, and aesthetic side of this language and reach a deep understanding of its rich literary works, all your prejudices will be destroyed.
-Remember: whatever language you learn, what matters is what you experience during this learning process and the change in your perspective.
+Remember: no matter which language you learn, what really matters is what you experience during this process and the change in your perspective.
 If you think learning a language is boring from the start, you won't even be able to learn a language "simpler" for you.
 Johan Vandewalle, a famous polyglot from Belgium expresses the uniqueness of Turkish with following words: "I wish Chomsky had learned Turkish in his youth, I'm sure that the modern linguistics would have been shaped according to Turkish, not English."
 What do you think?
 Is it worth learning no matter what?

 I wish Chomsky had learned Turkish in his youth, I'm sure that the modern linguistics would have been shaped according to Turkish, not English.

-Turkish, which belongs to the branch of the Altaic languages, and English, which is in the Indo-European language family are not only in different families but also structurally different.
+Turkish, which belongs to the branch of the Altaic languages, and English, which is in the Indo-European language family are not only in different families but they are structurally different too.
 So what does that mean?
 Briefly, while English is in the group of inflected languages, Turkish is an agglutinative language.
 That is, word building and conjugations in Turkish are made with suffixes.
 As can be seen below, verb, tense, and person are always gathered in a single word.

 2. Word Building